On strong duality, theorems of the alternative, and projections in conic optimization: A Theorem of the Alternative on Almost Feasibility

+Besides strict feasibility, which guarantees existence of Slater CQ, another notion on feasibility is that of \emph{almost feasibility} which is defined for $X(b)$ with respect to some chosen norm $\|\cdot\|$ in $\EE$ as follows:

+The definition for $Y(c)$ is analogous.
+Our definitions are inspired by \citet[\textsection 1.7.2]{bentalnem2001} who call it \emph{almost solvability}.
+A set that is infeasible but almost feasible is called \emph{weakly infeasible} by \citet{luo1997duality}.
+Algorithmic aspects and other issues surrounding almost feasibility are discussed by \citet{polik2009new,liu2017exact}.
+Clearly,

-Recall that \hyperref[recconeX]{\thref{recconeX}} related almost feasibility of the dual to the polar of the recession cone of the primal.
-Now we show this to be an exact relationship under some conditions.
+Our main result here is to show that under some conditions, almost feasibility of the dual is equivalent to membership in the polar of the recession cone of the primal.